HMO guidance for landlords

 The application process

-If your property requires a licence, you can apply here.
-Customers will need to log in or sign up to My Services to apply.
+If your property requires a licence, you can apply here, you can also renew or make variations to an existing licence.
+Customers will need to log in or sign up to My Services to apply

 Applications will not be processed until we have received all the relevant documentation and the associated fees.
 You’ll need to ensure you’ve got copies of the following: